method-inc/Hero/README.md

 }
 ````

-Finally you can leverage the HeroConfiguration in your Razor views
+Finally you can leverage perform authorization checks in your Razor views

 ````csharp
 <p>